boazsegev/iodine/examples/info.md

   end
 end

-# a static Callback module
+# an example static Callback module
 module MyCallbacks
   def on_open client
     # add connection to the "live list"